This is the eighth chapter of “Scammer,” a serialized novel about ambition, fame, and influence in the age of the Internet.

 I covered my mouth and giggled in response, having momentarily forgotten how to speak.

 Nevaeh’s laugh sounded like little tinkling bells.
 “I’m glad you’re having a good time, dude.
 Here — I think you’ll like this.”
-A few moments later, a sweet, serene female voice filled the air.
+A few moments later, a sweet, serene voice filled the air.

 Let’s get out of this town,